Renormalization

-Renormalization is distinct from regularization, another technique to control infinities by assuming the existence of new unknown physics at new scales.
+Renormalization is performed by setting a "renormalization scheme", equations which determine how the physical parameters are rescaled within the theory.
+Different approaches such as on-shell or minimal subtraction are required depending on the type of interaction being considered.
+Renormalization is distinct from regularization, another technique to control infinities by assuming the existence of new unknown physics at new scales, though the two can be used in tandem.

 Self-interactions in classical physics

 Figure 1.
 Renormalization in quantum electrodynamics: The simple electron/photon interaction that determines the electron's charge at one renormalization point is revealed to consist of more complicated interactions at another.